Victoriaville Tigres Logo

 The Victoriaville Tigres logo, created in 1987, has become an important team symbol.
 Its bright light blue, red, and white colors give it dynamism and energy.
 The logo combines graphic and textual fragments, reflecting the club’s character.

-The main symbol is the image of a tiger’s head, made in red.
-Its aggressive expression, open mouth, and visible fangs convey the strength and fighting spirit of the team.
+The main symbol is a red tiger’s head.
+Its aggressive expression, open mouth, and visible fangs convey the team’s strength and fighting spirit.
 The lines of the image are clear and rough, creating a sense of movement and tension.
 The tiger is depicted in profile, which enhances the perception of pressure and readiness to fight.

 The background is a light blue geometric letter “V,” and on top of it is a tiger’s head.
-The letter symbolizes the city of Victoriaville, and its sharp corners harmoniously echo the lines of the tiger.
+The letter symbolizes the city of Victoriaville, and its sharp corners harmoniously echo the tiger’s lines.

-The inscription “TIGRES” is located at the top and is in a contour font with serifs.
+The inscription “TIGRES” is at the top and uses a seriffed, sans-serif font.
 The font is simple, but its structure adds rigor and volume.
 The red touches, reminiscent of tiger claw prints, give the logo aggression and energy.

 The emblem became the club’s first visual symbol, combining the tiger’s strength with geometric simplicity and dynamism.